ArduCAM/MIPI_Camera/README.md

 * ## Jetvariety for Jetson Nano/Xavier NX
 Jetvariety is a Nvidia Jetson platorms V4L2 kernel camera driver framework which can support any MIPI cameras Arducam provides.
 A single camera driver for all is the main goal of Jetvariety project, user doesn't need to develop their own camera driver for Nvidia Jetson boards and even more user can switch between different Arducam cameras without switching camera driver.
 Software compatibility for Jetvariety V4L2 driver is also another consideration for this project.
+[Arducam_OBISP_MIPI_Camera_Module](https://github.com/ArduCAM/Arducam_OBISP_MIPI_Camera_Module) uses this driver on Jetson.

 * ## Pivariety for Raspberry Pi
 Similar to the Jetvariety, Pivariety uses the same idea to provide a single camera driver for all on the Raspberry pi platforms.
 It is also a V4L2 kernel driver for the software compatibility to most of the popular media player software or OpenCV.
+[Arducam_OBISP_MIPI_Camera_Module](https://github.com/ArduCAM/Arducam_OBISP_MIPI_Camera_Module) also uses this driver on Raspberry Pi.

 * ## Libcamera-arducam for Raspberry Pi
 Coming soon.